JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="InsertImage"></a>InsertImage

-Replaces the selection with a blob that displays an image.
+Overloaded method that replaces the selection with a blob that displays an image.
 ```
-FUNCTION InsertImage (BYREF ip AS RICHEDIT_IMAGE_PARAMETERS) AS DWORD
+FUNCTION InsertImage OVERLOAD (BYREF ip AS RICHEDIT_IMAGE_PARAMETERS) AS DWORD
 ```
 | Parameter  | Description |
 | ---------- | ----------- |